taviso/123elf/README.md

 and you should not open untrusted files.
 In 1-2-3, macros can contain shell commands, read and write arbitrary files, load plugins and so on.

-You can disable Autoexec macros via `/Worksheet Global Default Autoexec`.
+However, you can disable Autoexec macros via `/Worksheet Global Default Autoexec`.

 > I am thinking of changing this default before we reach a first release!